ChimieleCode/OpenSees_Script/README.md

 -All the columns are the same
 -All beams from a given floor share same sections -Levels only describe storeys
--ONLY Seismic-Resistant MUST be included in the analytical model
+-ONLY Seismic-Resistant framing MUST be included in the analytical model

 THE USER HAVE TO:
 -Specify Mass of the building